Is Python Open Source?

 Features of Python

 Python is processed at runtime by the interpreter.
-No need of compiling the program before executing it.
+No need for compiling the program before executing it.

 Python can run in an interactive mode i.e. program can be written in a command line shell which gives immediate output for each statement.